prrranavv/argus-finance/README.md

 Open `localhost:3000` and upload your first statement.
 Watch the magic happen.

-## 🎨 Screenshots
+## 🎨 Visual Design

+**Beautiful by Design**: Argus features a stunning visual identity with:
+- **Custom 3D Card Renders**: Your actual credit cards rendered in beautiful 3D
+- **Sophisticated Logo**: Clean, modern branding that reflects financial intelligence
+- **Smooth Animations**: Buttery 1.4x hover effects and seamless transitions
+- **Dark/Light Mode**: Adapts to your system preferences automatically

-*Coming soon - the UI is too beautiful not to show off*
+*Screenshots coming soon - the UI is too beautiful not to show off*

 ## 💭 Philosophy